Israel

 Schwächen

-• Dangerous geopolitical environment, war conditions weighing on economic environment
+• Dangerous geopolitical environment, war conditions weighing on economic environment, risk of expansion of the war

 • Small economy and population